 Tech gurus and prophets have been predicting the death of the printed page for a long time.
-They believe that everything will be done online, or everyone will have a “paperless office,” or everything will get managed in the cloud.
+They believe that everything will be done online, or everyone will have a “paperless office,” or everything will be managed in the cloud.

 There’s no denying that there are fewer printers than there used to be.
 The rise of networks and ubiquitous Internet access have reduced the need for printed documents, or at least, has reduced the need for people to have a printer of their own.
 Not to mention, printers are a fairly antiquated technology and those who use them frequently have many difficulties that have yet to be updated.